-Policy memo deadline: Monday 24 April 2023, by 6pm via email.
+Policy memo deadline: Friday, April 4th, 2025 by 6pm via Google Classrooms.

-3. Individual presentation 10%
+3. Individual presentation

-Please make an 8 to 10 minute presentation on your policy research topic (also refer to instructions for the Policy Research Paper for more guidance).
-There will be a 5 minute discussion following your presentation.
+Please make a 5-to-7-minute presentation on your policy research topic (also refer to instructions for the Policy Research Paper for more guidance).
+There will be a 5-minute discussion following your presentation.
 I will provide written feedback separately via email to each student.